OpenSourceEconomics/econ-project-templates/docs/source/background/pytask.rst

     * Think of a dependency graph here.
     * pytask stops when it detects a circular dependency or ambiguous ways to build a target (e.g., you specify the same target twice).
-    * Both are major advantages over a *master-script*, let alone doing the dependency tracking in your mind.
+    * Both are major advantages over a *workflow script*, let alone doing the dependency tracking in your mind.

 #.  pytask decides which tasks need to be executed and performs the required actions.

-    * Minimal rebuilds are a huge speed gain compared to a *master-script*.
+    * Minimal rebuilds are a huge speed gain compared to a *workflow script*.
     * These gains are large enough to make projects break or succeed.

 We have just touched upon the tip of the iceberg here; pytask has many more goodies to